 Do people who are dying need to be told?

 Sometimes family members learn the cancer is terminal before the person who is dying.
 They may think the person is too young or too old to be told the truth.
-Some cultures may also think it’s best that the person is not told.
+They may worry about the health or emotional impact if the person knows they are dying.
 Usually people who are dying know what is happening.

 Trying to keep it a secret from them may mean they feel alone when they most need support.
 Ask the person if they would want to know and follow their wishes.
 Their health care team can help you with this conversation and also with an approach for complex situations, such as when the person dying has dementia.